The Radio 2 Breakfast Show: Zoe Ball (2019–2024)

 Evans was replaced by Zoe Ball, whose first show aired on 14 January 2019, continuing with the same timings used in the Hayes era and since 11 October 2010 of the Evans era.
-The final breakfast show from Wogan House after 18 years was broadcast on 9 February 2024, and the show has now moved back into a studio in Broadcasting House.
-Ball announced her departure on 19 November 2024, and left on 20 December.
+The final breakfast show from Wogan House after 18 years was broadcast on 9 February 2024, after which the show moved back into a studio in Broadcasting House.

+Ball was absent from the show for a six-week period from August 2024, during which Scott Mills hosted.
+Although she returned on 23 September, Ball announced her permanent departure on 19 November 2024, and left on 20 December.
+Mills was revealed as her successor on air shortly after Ball announced her departure.

 Gaby Roslin, Mark Goodier and OJ Borg were the interim hosts between Ball's departure and Mills' arrival, as well as a special episode in December 2024 hosted by the cast of Gavin & Stacey coinciding with the finale of the sitcom.

-Scott Mills (2025–present)
+Scott Mills (2025–2026)

 Mills' official tenure began on 27 January 2025, with Tina Daheley staying on as the regular newsreader and Ellie Brennan replacing Richie Anderson as the new travel news reporter for weekday mornings.

+Mills was dismissed by the BBC in March 2026, following a 'complaint about his personal conduct'.
+His last show was broadcast on 24 March 2026, with Mills' sacking confirmed by the BBC a week later.

+Gary Davies hosted the Breakfast Show from 25 March, continuing on an interim basis after Mills' departure was announced, until 3 July.

+Sara Cox (2026–)

+On 23 April 2026, the BBC announced that Sara Cox would take over as presenter of The Radio 2 Breakfast Show starting on 6 July, with a presenter to replace her on the drivetime show to be confirmed at a later date.